 How much caffeine is too much?

-You may be drinking more than you think—and doing so could hurt your health.
+You may be drinking more than you think—and it could affect your health.

 How caffeine affects the body

-Caffeine can be found in over 60 plants, including tea leaves and coffee beans.
+Caffeine can be found in many plants, including tea leaves and coffee beans.
 It’s also found in cacao, used to make chocolate, and kola nuts, used to flavor soda.
-Man-made caffeine may also be added to certain foods, drinks and medications.
+Man-made caffeine may also be added to certain foods, drinks, and medications.

 Health risks of too much caffeine